garder14/erfnet-tensorflow2/README.md

 ## Inference

 Run the following command to predict the semantic segmentation of every image in the test_images/ directory (note: results are saved in the test_segmentations/ directory).
-It is required to specify the location of the weights (you can use the pretrained weights pretrained/pretrained.h5, or any other weights saved during training in the saved_weights/ directory).
+It is required to specify the location of the weights (you can use either the pretrained weights or any other weights saved during training in the saved_weights/ directory).

 ```bash
 python predict.py --weights pretrained/pretrained.h5